blurry16/MCDataCollector/README.md

 ### Meaning of collected points
 - "id" - Mojang UUID.
 Usually used to identify your account.
 - "name" - Mojang account nickname.
-E.g my is blurry16.
+E.g. my is blurry16.
 - "last_seen" - Time in Unix timestamp when the player was seen for the last time.
 - "first_time_seen" - Time in Unix timestamp when the player was seen for the first time.
 - "skin_variant" - Variant of player's skin.
 Can be "classic" or "slim".